sarah-cic-uk/Code-the-Future/week-3/html_hyperlinks.md

 You can browse the files that have been udpated in this folder and try to follow the folder structure going forward.<br>
 <a href='./example-finished-activities-week3'>Finished Examples</a>

-If you get stuck or would like some inspiration on what to add to you page, you can check out the [example finished activity](example-finished-activities/index.html) for the updated code index file and the newly created [sucess form page](example-finished-activities/html/formSuccess.html) for the hyperlink section.
+If you get stuck or would like some inspiration on what to add to you page, you can check out the [example finished activity](example-finished-activities-week3/index.html) for the updated code index file and the newly created [success form page](example-finished-activities-week3/html/formSuccess.html) for the hyperlink section.

 <h2 id=Resources>Resources</h2>